 Healthcare Fraud by Providers

 The most common victims in these types of schemes are private insurance companies or the state or federal government if the bill went to the Veteran’s Administration, Medi-Cal or Medicaid, though in some cases, uninsured patients may end up footing the bill.
-Because medical fraud costs insurance and government agencies so much, each of these institutions has their own fraud investigation units to uncover suspicious billing and evidence against entities suspected of fraudulent billing.
+Because fraud costs insurance and government agencies so much, each of these institutions has their own fraud investigation units to uncover suspicious billing and evidence against entities suspected of fraudulent billing.
 This is why it is so important to always work with an attorney with experience helping clients in need of a strong defense against charges of health insurance, Medicare and Medicaid fraud.

 When a Patient Commits Fraud

-While the great majority of healthcare fraud expenses come from fraudulent activities committed by medical providers, patients can also be charged with this crime.
-There are many ways patients can scam the medical system, including when someone participates in a “doctor shopping” scam to obtain large quantities of prescription narcotics.
+While the great majority of health care fraud expenses come from fraudulent activities committed by healthcare providers, patients can also be charged with this crime, there are many ways patients can scam the medical system, including when someone participates in a “doctor shopping” scam to obtain large quantities of prescription narcotics.
 In rare cases, a patient may pretend to have a condition that requires him or her to get expensive medical equipment, which she may then go on to sell to a third party.

 When it comes to prescription drug crimes, one of the most common methods is the forging of a doctor’s signature on a prescription pad to obtain pain medication.
 People often get addicted and know their doctor won’t over-prescribe controlled substances so they forge their doctor’s signature to get more drugs.